NCAS-CMS/cfdm/docs/source/tutorial.rst

    Domain ancils   : domainancillary0(atmosphere_hybrid_height_coordinate(1)) = [10.0] m
                    : domainancillary1(atmosphere_hybrid_height_coordinate(1)) = [20.0] 1
                    : surface_altitude(grid_latitude(10), grid_longitude(9)) = [[0.0, ..., 89.0]] m

+.. _Creating-data-from-an-array-on-disk:

 Creating data from an array on disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the of above examples created construct data from arrays that are already in memory.
+All the of above examples use arrays in memory to construct the data instances for the field and metadata constructs.
 It is, however, possible to create data from arrays that reside on disk.
 The `cfdm.read` function creates data in this manner.
-A pointer to an array on disk is stored in a `~cfdm.NetCDFArray` instance, which is is used in turn to initialize a `~cfdm.Data` instance.
+A pointer to an array in a netCDF file can be stored in a `~cfdm.NetCDFArray` instance, which is is used to initialize a `~cfdm.Data` instance.

 .. code-block:: python
    :caption: *Define a variable from a dataset with the netCDF package